SenseNet/sncom-resources/_drafts/2018-06-13-upgrade-sensenet-6-to-7.md

 This is why working with sensenet 7 is different in many ways from what you are used to with sensenet 6.
 For example:

-- we provide libraries and installers in **NuGet and npm packages** (instead of dlls to copy as in sensenet 6)
+- we provide libraries and installers as **NuGet and npm packages** (instead of dlls to copy as in sensenet 6)
 - our components are versioned and upgraded separately and more frequently as fixes and features are published
 - it is a lot easier to participate in the dev process by monitoring our repositories on [GitHub](https://github.com/SenseNet) and contributing to our source code